 This is a standard fault of Lucas, and I’ve seen it in every movie we’ve worked together – he plays around with the location, the extras, etc. and leaves the real work for last (the scenes with the lead actors where the story gets told).
 I was peeved!
 I almost walked off the set and told him to take a flying leap, but I knew I’d just be hurting the movie.
 It was my responsibility as co-producer and writer to ensure the quality of every foot of film, and I couldn’t trust Lucas to get it right without me – even if he wanted it changed.
 So, I took the actors off to the side, explained the situation and how angry I way then together we devised a way to change things around so that it all still worked, and the characters come off OK.

 The scene that ended up in the movie works OK, but I still think the original scene was stronger.
 From that point on, I warned Lucas that he couldn’t do that again–if he wanted changes made, we’d talk about them, and I’d have time to do them correctly.
-I’m not a big fan of improvisation – too many small nuances and plot points are imparted in every scene, and everything has to match, to change things around at the last minute.
+I’m not a big fan of improvisation – there are too many small nuances and plot points imparted in every scene for things to change around at the last minute.
 Besides, I don’t think that last minute inspirations are necessarily better than finely crafted ideas – ideas that have been worked on for months.
 Too many times, compromises have to be made on a film set.
 But, the worst thing to do is to compromise to make it easier – filmmaking is supposed to be hard work!

 My children on the set